 2 South Main Street (Rt.
 73), Rockland

 Primo is considered one of the best restaurants in Maine for people that truly enjoy an epicurean dining experience in a relaxed and definitely Maine atmosphere.
 Melissa Kelly, co-owner and chef, is the first chef to win two James Beard Best Chef of the Northeast awards with the most recent being in 2013.
 She was also named in 2013 by Bon Appetit as one of the top 20 chefs influencing today’s restaurants and food scene.
 The restaurant grows most of their own herbs and greens; raises their own heirloom pigs and chickens; and was listed by Bon Appetite as the 2008 Top Eco-Friendly Restaurant in the United States.
 The menu changes nightly depending on what is fresh and includes seafood, fish, pasta and their specialty Pork Saltimbocca.
 Open for dinner service only May through January – schedule varies by season.
 Upstairs in the “Tavern” section of the restaurant they serve small plates and the full regular menu and no reservations are required.
 Advanced Reservations Required for a table in the dining room.
-Primo is closed for the winter season from early January through April and reopens for their 15th year on May 9, 2014.
+Primo is closed for the winter season from early January through April and reopens for their 16th year early May 2015.
 20 7-596-0770 Ask about our special “Garden Tour and Dinner” package available specific dates July through September.

 In Good Company – Wine Bar